 Table of Contents

 Kittens reach three-quarters of their adult size by the time they are six months of age and their full adult size at 12 months.
 This is an incredibly fast process, especially when you compare them to human toddlers!
+And to facilitate this healthy growth kittens need a specialized diet packed with nutrients.

 My Top Pick